August maintains the hot temperature from

 UV index

-June through August, with an average maximum UV index of 11, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for the average person.
+June through August, with an average maximum UV index of 11, are months with the highest UV index in Shanghai.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: In August, a daily UV index of 11 turns into the following recommendations:
+Note: The maximum daily UV index of 11 in August converts into the following recommendations: